hoffyboy/blocitoff/README.md

   + Devise for user authentication
   + SendGrid for email confirmation
-  + Faker for seeded data
+  + Faker for fake seeded data
   + Whenever for cron jobs